 Continue ReadingHow to take a scrolling screenshot on your Chromebook or in the Chrome browser

-If you’re interested in taking a “scrolling screenshot” or full webpage screenshot in Chrome or on your Chrome OS device, look no further!
-Today, I’m going to show you three different methods for getting the same end result – a vertical, extra-long screenshot that encapsulates all elements on the screen and not just what you […]
+Contents If you’re interested in taking a “scrolling screenshot” or full webpage screenshot in Chrome or on your Chrome OS device, look no further!
+Today, I’m going to show you three different methods for getting the same end result – a vertical, extra-long screenshot that encapsulates all elements on the screen and not just what […]

 Continue ReadingChrome Canary adds quick access to extension permissions with new ‘eye’ icon